I had discovered Jason Secrest's super cool YT channel, but despite trying various techniques i was never able to get something i liked.

 I also tried the 'Power Stroke LPE' in Inkscape, which i dont find very practical.
 Its much easier and convenient to apply "brushes".

 But there is a spanish blog im following and one of the posts had the look i wanted.
-Turns out the artist used a rather punk-ish approach to trace his lines with the Bezier Tool, so thats what i did as well.
+Turns out the artist used a rather punk-ish approach to trace his art with the Bezier Tool, so thats what i did as well.

 Its not perfect yet, because i still have to clean up the lines a bit, but this is my best result so far.
+I used the 'Fill between strokes LPE' and a nice little trick im keeping to myself.
+But this may also solve my attempts on trying to trace a posterized image, like Shepard Fairey or Ben Hito do.

 No comments: